truera/trulens/docs/trulens/guides/trulens_eval_migration.md

 Furthermore, the following additional modules can be installed separately:
 - `trulens-benchmark`: provides benchmarking functionality for evaluating feedback functions on your dataset.

-Instrumentation libraries used to instrument specific frameworks like LangChain and LlamaIndex are now packaged separately and imported under the `trulens.instrument` namespace.
+Instrumentation libraries used to instrument specific frameworks like LangChain and LlamaIndex are now packaged separately and imported under the `trulens.apps` namespace.
 For example, to use TruChain to instrument a LangChain app, run `pip install trulens-apps-langchain` and import it as follows:

 ```python
 from trulens.apps.langchain import TruChain